show_page.php1 : mt01.jpg

 HISTORY: This chicken received a new feed 2 weeks prior to showing weakness and reluctance to move.

-HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: 80% of the myofibers have undergone one or more of the following changes: have hypereosinophilic, fragmented sarcoplasm with disorganized or hyalinized myofibrils (which is often invaded by heterophils and macrophages) with nuclear pyknosis and rare contraction bands (necrosis); have swollen, vacuolated sarcoplasm with loss of cross striations and faded, occasionally internalized nuclei (degeneration); have a proliferation of satellite cells, slightly basophilic sarcoplasm, and internalization and rowing of nuclei (regeneration); or are lost and replaced with necrotic debris and deeply basophilic granular or fragmented material (mineral).
+HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: 80% of the myofibers have undergone one or more of the following changes: myocyte sarcoplasm is hypereosinophilic and fragmented with disorganized or hyalinized myofibrils (often invaded by heterophils and macrophages) with nuclear pyknosis and rare contraction bands (necrosis); have swollen, vacuolated sarcoplasm with loss of cross striations and faded, occasionally internalized nuclei (degeneration); have a proliferation of satellite cells, slightly basophilic sarcoplasm, and internalization and rowing of nuclei (regeneration); or are lost and replaced with necrotic debris and deeply basophilic granular or fragmented material (mineral).
 Multifocally expanding the endomysium and perimysium and surrounding necrotic myofibers are low to moderate numbers of macrophages and heterophils admixed with eosinophilic cellular and karyorrhectic necrotic debris and fibroblasts with associated collagen (fibrosis).

 MORPHOLOGIC DIAGNOSIS: Skeletal muscle, myocytes: Degeneration, necrosis, loss and regeneration, multifocal to coalescing, moderate, with heterophilic and histiocytic inflammation and fibrosis, chicken, avian.